-Environment Canada weather forecasts are broadcast by their own VHF Weatheradio stations as well as by Canadian Coast Guard Radio services on their VHF Continuous Marine Broadcasts and their Medium Frequency Single Sideband (MF-SSB) broadcasts.
+Environment Canada weather forecasts are broadcast by their own VHF Weatheradio stations as well as by Canadian Coast Guard MCTS on their VHF Continuous Marine Broadcasts and their Medium Frequency Single Sideband (MF-SSB) broadcasts.

-However, CCGR transmits the Technical Synopsis and forecasts for many areas in the vicinity of their transmitters (See MF-SSB broadcasts).
+However, CCG MCTS transmits the Technical Synopsis and forecasts for many areas in the vicinity of their transmitters (See MF-SSB broadcasts).
 The mission of the Canadian Coast Guard is marine safety; their transmissions are usually reliable and of far greater use to cruisers.